PESchoenberg/g2q/README.md

 * If your code is correct, this will generate a full QASM file named example1.qasm on the same folder.
 You can then try that code on a quantum computer simulator or even a real one that is compatible with Open QASM 2.0.

+* File example6.scm requires that you have qre installed on your system (see below); this particular example not only compiles code into QASM2 but actually runs it using qre.

 ## Credits and Sources: